goauthentik/authentik/website/docs/providers/entra/setup-entra.md

 ---

-The configuration and set up of your Microsoft Entra ID environment must be completed before you [add the new provider](./add-entra-provider.md) in authentik.
+The configuration of your Microsoft Entra ID environment must be completed before you [add the new provider](./add-entra-provider.md) in authentik.

 For detailed instructions, refer to Microsoft Entra ID documentation.